jbernotat/CentralLabFacilities.github.io/joint-simon-effect.md

 At the end of the experiment, after the participant is done, the last slide asks you to download the experiment data as a .csv file with the unique id of the participant as file name.

-Please store this file on your computer and regularly backup your data!
+Please store this file on your computer and regularly **backup your data**!

 Soon we will offer a solution to store the data on a database we provide.
 Until then, it is stored locally.
 If you ever forget to store the data or refresh the browser before downloading, at the beginning of the next experiment you can still download the file.